 - The Animaniacs Buttons and Mindy short "Cat on a Hot Steel Beam" has Mindy chase a kitten into a construction site while Buttons chases after her, as shown in the above screenshot.
 Eventually, some actual workmen find her and take her to safety, leaving Buttons to take the blame as usual.
-In fact at one point, both Popeye and Tom and Jerry make a Lawyer-Friendly Cameo chasing after babies in homage to their respective shorts that used this trope.
+At one point, both Popeye and Tom and Jerry make a Lawyer-Friendly Cameo chasing after babies in homage to their respective shorts that used this trope.

 - "Slappy Goes Walnuts" begins with Slappy watching an old cartoon of her working a skyscraper.

 - The Looney Tunes cartoon "Homeless Hare" features a battle between Bugs Bunny and a burly construction worker on a building site, including a dazed Bugs, after taking a girder to the face, walking through a harrowing series of moving girders and other objects.